ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether the application would like the Connection to send keep-alive packets or not.
-Note that if a Connection determines that keep-alive packets are being sent, the applicaton should itself avoid generating additional keep alive message {{!BCP145}}.
+Note that if a Connection determines that keep-alive packets are being sent, the applicaton should itself avoid generating additional keep alive messages.
 Note that when supported, the system also needs to configure the generation and use of the keep alive-packets.

 ### Interface Instance or Type {#prop-interface}